-Having preliminarily established that dumping and material injury is likely to continue or recur if the anti-dumping measures are not continued in respect of rebar exported from Korea and Spain (except Nervacero), the Commission proposes to recommend that the Minister secure the continuation of the measures applying to the goods exported to Australia from Korea and Spain (except Nervacero).
+Having established that dumping and material injury is likely to continue or recur if the anti-dumping measures are not continued in respect of rebar exported from Korea and Spain, the Commission recommends that the Minister secure the continuation of the measures applying to the goods exported to Australia from Korea and Spain.

-The Commission proposes to recommend that, in continuing the anti-dumping measures, IDD be calculated based on the ad valorem duty method in relation to the following exporters:
+In continuing the anti-dumping measures, the Commission recommends that IDD be calculated based on the:

-- Daehan and uncooperative and all other exporters from Korea; and - Uncooperative and all other exporters from Spain.
+- floor price duty method in relation to the exporter CELSA from Spain; and - combination duty method in relation to the following exporters: - o Daehan and uncooperative and all other exporters from Korea; and - $\circ$ $\,$ Uncooperative and all other exporters from Spain.